Structural Steel FAQs

 What is structural steel, and how is it commonly used?

-Structural steel is more cost-effective, lighter, and stronger than other building materials, making it the perfect material choice for a variety of applications including architecture and building construction, shipbuilding, heavy equipment, marine piers, and more.
+Structural steel is a carbon steel, meaning that it contains anywhere from 0.05% to 2.1% carbon in the alloy composition.
+This makes it more cost-effective, lighter, and stronger than other building materials.
+These characteristics are ideal for a variety of applications including architecture and building construction, shipbuilding, heavy equipment, marine piers, and more.

 How strong is structural steel?

-Can I purchase non-standard shapes and lengths?
+Can I purchase non-standard dimensions and lengths?

 Yes, Service Steel Warehouse offers production sawing and also flame cut plates to size.
 Our sales teams will help provide you with the products and services needed to meet the specifications for your project.

-What is a steel grade, and how do I select the appropriate grade for my project?
+How do I select the appropriate grade for my project?